mdawsondev/mdawsondev/Workflow.md

 ## Stack and Workflow

 A complete rundown of the tools I use, why I use them, how I use them, and my process for building a project from start to end.
+This isn't a full list of my skillset, just preferenced technologies.

 ## Tech